faithletzkus/SecretSantaJava/README.md

 This solution is comprised of two subgroups where the first person is the Santa of the second, and the second is the Santa first.
 I allow this to happen because it is closer to a truly random solution and most similar to the original hat-drawing method.

-However, it can cause a problem if there are an odd number because the last person cannot have themselves.
-I solve for this with the remainingHumans list:

-- If there are two remaining humans and one of the remaining is the last Santa, that Santa cannot have themselves,
-- so the second-to-last Santa must have the last Santa as their human

 Another way I could have solved the Secret Santa problem would be to have a full list of participants and an empty list of Santas, randomly select one participant from the original list each time, remove them from that list and add them to the Santa list.
 Then, each node in the Santa list would point to its Human and would be pointed to by its Santa.
 Once all participants were added to the Santa list, the last Santa in the Santa list would point to the first Node, creating a loop.
 I did not solve it this way because this solution does not allow for subgroups (the first person is the Santa of the second and the second is the Santa first), which I think are an important and fun part of the Secret Santa solution.